Editors Reads Verdict

 What makes Peak more valuable than the popular-science books it inspired is its specificity.
 Ericsson does not just say “practice harder.”
 He walks readers through how to identify the skills that separate top performers from average ones, how to find or construct deliberate-practice exercises that target those skills, and why a good coach or teacher is almost indispensable — not for motivation, but for feedback precision.
 He also addresses the hard truth that deliberate practice is not fun.
 It is cognitively demanding, sometimes uncomfortable, and requires sustained motivation to endure.

-Peak is the most rigorous book available on the science of human performance.
-It will challenge you to look critically at how you practice any skill — whether coding, writing, playing an instrument, or competing in sport — and ask whether you are genuinely practicing deliberately or merely going through familiar motions.
-For anyone who wants to move beyond competence toward genuine mastery, this is required reading.
+Peak is the most rigorous and authoritative book available on the science of human performance, written by the very researcher whose work underpins every popular treatment of the subject, from Outliers to The Talent Code.
+Its academic tone makes it a denser read than those derivatives, and its insistence that deliberate practice is demanding and decidedly not fun deflates the fantasy of effortless mastery.
+But that honesty is precisely its value.
+The book will challenge you to look critically at how you practice any skill — coding, writing, an instrument, a sport — and to ask whether you are genuinely practicing deliberately or merely repeating what you can already do.
+For anyone serious about moving beyond competence toward real mastery, it is required reading.

 Ready to Read Peak: Secrets from the New Science of Expertise?